 You can use

 ansible-doc -t callback -l to see the list of available plugins.

-ansible-doc -t callback <plugin name> to see specific documents and examples.
+ansible-doc -t callback <plugin name> to see plugin-specific documentation and examples.

 - Connection plugins

 - Strategy plugins